Joy9001/StreamX/README.md

 ### Frontend

 - React.js with Vite
-- Tailwind CSS for styling
+- Tailwind CSS with DaisyUI
-- State Management with Redux
+- State Management with Redux Toolkit and Recoil
+- UI Components with Radix UI and Material UI
+- Charts with Recharts and React-Chartjs-2
+- Auth0 for authentication
-- Real-time updates with Socket.IO
+- Animation with Framer Motion
+- UI enhancement with React Hot Toast, Swiper, and React Slick

 ### Backend

 - Node.js & Express.js
 - MongoDB for database
-- JWT for authentication
+- Auth0 & JWT for authentication
-- AWS S3 for video storage
+- Firebase for storage
+- Passport for OAuth
-- YouTube Data API integration
+- Google APIs for YouTube integration
+- Express OAuth 2.0 JWT Bearer

 ## 📋 Prerequisites